Liver Disease and Conditions

 - As highly active anti-retroviral therapy (HAART) has improved and extended the lives of people living with HIV/AIDS, hepatitis C virus (HCV), and the liver disease that it can cause has become an increasing problem.
 HCV co-infection is responsible for a five-fold increase in hospitalizations and has become a leading cause of complications and mortality in HIV-infected individuals.
 Liver diseases resulting from HCV infection are responsible for 50 percent of all deaths of people living with HIV/AIDS in the United States.

 - As a leader in care of those affected by HIV and liver diseases, Mount Sinai has exceptional resources for patients co-infected with both HIV and hepatitis C virus (HCV).
-Mount Sinai has been ranked by US News and World Report as among the top AIDS programs in the nation.
 In liver diseases, Mount Sinai physicians and researchers have published numerous scientific studies that have made major contributions to our understanding of HIV, as well as to the development of treatment and prevention strategies.

 - Mount Sinai's HIV and liver disease experts work together in a variety of settings to provide integrated care for co-infected patients.